NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-6-optimising-the-mrsa-workflow.md

 include { SUBWORKFLOW } from "./subworkflow.nf"
 ```

-> **Nextflow and whitespace** <br>
-> By now you might have noticed that whitespace is used in different ways
-> throughout these tutorials.
-Nextflow doesn't care at all about whitespace, so
-> go ahead and use it in whatever manner you think is easiest to read and work
-> with!

 If you have a complex workflow with several subworkflows you might thus store
 them in a separate directory, *e.g.* `subworkflows`.
 This allows you to have
 fine-grained control over the general architecture of your Nextflow workflows,